proroklab/magat_pathplanning/README.md

  python ./utils/gen_movie_loop_guidance_actionSampling.py
 ```

-If the user want to visualize the change of communication width, make sure run the 'main.py' with 'configs/dcpGAT_OE_Random_returnGSO.json' so that the attention matrix will be saved.
+If the user wants to visualize the change of communication width, make sure to run the 'main.py' with 'configs/dcpGAT_OE_Random_returnGSO.json' so that the attention matrix will be saved.

 ## Seek Help?
 You can either contact our primary authors at Qingbiao Li (ql295@cam.ac.uk) and Weizhe Lin (wl356@cam.ac.uk), or create issues in this repository to raise any problems encountered.